LorenzoValente3/Deep-Learning-Models/README.md

 However, if some sort of structure exists in the data, this structure can be learned and therefore leveraged when forcing the input through the bottleneck.

 #### Results
-Distribution of labaled data in its two-latent dimension space is reported as well as score loss.
+Distribution of labaled data in its two-latent dimension space as well as plots of model score losses are shown below, for both models with and without the classifier.

-Looking at the distribution in latent dimension it is clearly visible a linear behaviour in the latent dimension.
-That's happen because we have 2 dimensions to express a handwritten digit, if the heigth increases the width increases as well.
+Looking at the distribution of images in the latent space, it is clearly visible a linear behaviour.
+That happens because we have two dimensions to express a handwritten digit, it could happen that the heigth increases and the width increases as well, linearly as displayed.

-we see a convergence of the loss
+Model losses score converges at high epochs.

 | Autoencoder without classifier                                                                               | Autoencoder with classifier  |
 | ------------------------------                                                                              | -------------------------   |